This Make-Ahead Breakfast Enchiladas recipe is a super easy and delicious casserole that can be made the night before and baked the next day!

 Half-n-half is equal parts heavy cream and milk.

 The purpose of letting this dish sit overnight is so the tortillas and filling can absorb the egg mixture.
+(They need at least 6 hours to soak.)
 Plus, it's easy!
 Overnight casseroles are the best, no?